avantrec/soco-cli/README.md

 ### Operating on All Speakers: Using `_all_`

 There is a limited set of operations where it can be desirable to operate on all speakers, e.g., muting every speaker in the house.
 This is done by using **`_all_`** as the speaker name.
-Operations will only be performed on devices that are coordinators (i.e., the master speakers in any groups or bonded configurations).
+Operations will be performed on all visible devices.

 **Examples**: `sonos _all_ mute on` and `sonos _all_ relative_volume -10`.